Bali Scooter Rental. A guide with tips, Do’s and Don’ts for 2020 and beyond

 https://www.news.com.au/news/aussies-62k-heartache-after-horror-scooter-crash-in-bali/

-Just wear a helmet.
-Don’t be like others.
-Let me tell you, wearing a helmet is cooler when driving a scooter, then not wearing a helmet.
-The primary reason for the helmet is safety.
-In Bali, people might say otherwise (avoiding a fine).
-As a passenger on the back, also do wear a helmet!
+Always wear a helmet.
+Trust me, wearing a helmet is cooler when riding a scooter than not wearing one.
+The primary purpose of the helmet is safety.
+In Bali, some might argue it’s to avoid a fine.
+As a passenger, always wear a helmet too!

 Protect yourself against the weather while riding scooter in Bali

-What most tourists underestimate is the weather in Bali.
-In the dry season, you got to be careful with the sun, and with the wet season, you have to be careful with the rain.
+Many tourists underestimate Bali’s weather.
+In the dry season, protect yourself from the sun, and in the wet season, be wary of the rain.

 Sunburns